-Stat. § 120.57(1) when there is a disputed issue of material fact or under proceeding, the hearing shall be informal in nature and the rules of evidence will apply loosely.

-§ 120.57(2) if there is no disputed issue of material fact.
-In either type of

-A. Disputed Issues of Material Fact.-- In cases where the student will contest a material issue of fact such as denying that he/she actually committed the act as charged, the hearing officer will serve as the finder of fact.
+Stat. § 120.57(1) when there is a disputed issue of material fact or under proceeding, the hearing shall be informal in nature and the rules of evidence will apply loosely. - A. Disputed Issues of Material Fact.-- In cases where the student will contest a material issue of fact such as denying that he/she actually committed the act as charged, the hearing officer will serve as the finder of fact.
 The burden of proof rests with the School District.
 When material facts are in dispute, the standard of proof is the "preponderance of the evidence" i.e., whether it is reasonable to conclude from all the evidence submitted by both the School District and the student that the pupil did commit the violation with which he or she is charged as the basis for expulsion.
 After the conclusion of the hearing the hearing officer shall issue written findings of fact as to whether the evidence presented supports the charge(s) against the student.